For Him, Safety Is Necessary

 Monthly inspections are routine for safety officers.
 But the most rewarding part of the job, according to Necessary, is working with staff to eliminate hazards once they’re identified.
 Necessary says lots of safety measures have been put in place since he became a safety officer at WCCW.

-“The offender knew the proper way to dispose of it because they received the technical training to do so.
+“The inmate knew the proper way to dispose of it because they received the technical training to do so.
 Officers aren’t going to know about it if they haven’t had the training.
-Sometimes offenders are the best source of information about what it’s like to live in prison.
+Sometimes inmates are the best source of information about what it’s like to live in prison.
 They’re the best source for a fresh set of eyes that can spot things that we can’t,” he said.

 In addition to being a member of the Local Security Advisory Committee, Necessary is also a member of the Department Incident Management Team, DIMT.